Tips for Changing Your Dog’s Food Safely

 The popularity of commercial dog foods focused on convenience, and we got used to the concept of a single consistent dog diet, but the truth is that feeding the same diet, day in and day out, can lead to some problems.

-Another factor to consider is food sensitivities.
-Though we don’t know for sure what causes food sensitivities and allergies, it’s possible that feeding the same diet over long periods of time could lead to the development of these sensitivities.
+• Food Sensitivities: Some canines need grain free formulas after developing allergies.
+Though we don't know for sure what causes food sensitivities and allergies, it's possible that feeding the same old food over long periods of time could lead to the development of these sensitivities.
+One of the driving forces for food change remains health reasons.

 Rotational feeding may help prevent the development of food allergies or digestive sensitivities in dogs.